 4. The Kitchen

-in the same theme the Kitchen is owned by the same group as the Mustard Seed and has a similar menu and equally good standards.
-It is set in a modern glass fronted building on the other side of the river.
+Another excellent restaurant, it is set in a modern glass fronted building on the riverside.
 It has a brasserie style and includes a pasta and pizza section.

 My favourite pub in Inverness.
 This is a welcoming bar with big tables for groups to sit and a friendly atmosphere.
 They serve craft beer and organic wines.
 The beer includes stock from their own Black Isle Brewery.
 They have a simple menu which is mainly wood-fired pizzas with many local ingredients.